-Elevation: 11,972 ft
+Elevation: 11,996 ft

 Additionally, I have crossed half of the ridge reaching the high point between the two peaks.
-When I asked Wes Collins about the ridge, he indicated it was not a nice ridge walk.
-In the half of the ridge that I crossed, I found the obstacles were not difficult, but the last half of the ridge is more complicated.
+When I asked Wes Collins about the ridge, he indicated that it was not a nice ridge walk.
+In the half of the ridge that I crossed, I found that the ridge obstacles were not difficult, but the last half of the ridge is more complicated.
 It looked like it would be very time consuming and require me to drop down off the ridge in places.